jump-dev/SCS.jl/README.md

 julia> MOI.set(
            optimizer,
            MOI.RawParameter("linear_solver"),
-           SCS.GpuIndirectSolver
+           SCS.GpuIndirectSolver,
        )
 ```

 ### Low-level wrapper

-SCS provides a low-level interface to solve a problem directly without
+SCS provides a low-level interface to solve a problem directly, without
 interfacing through MathOptInterface.

 We assume we are solving a problem of the form